My favorite version of Sherlock Holmes is in a forgotten 80s movie

 In back of The secret of the pyramid hiding two of the key names in cinema from the 80s and 90s.
-The film is directed by Barry levinson (Good Morning Vietnam, Rain man) and written by Chris Columbus, eminence of family and adventure cinema responsible for the scripts of classics such as Gremlins, The goonies and Adventures in the big city among many others, and later the director of the first two installments of Harry Potter.
-And as if that were not enough, the film has the magic touch of King Midas of Hollywood, Steven Spielberg, who is executive produced alongside his faithful Frank Marshall and Kathleen Kennedy.
+The film is directed by Barry levinson (Good morning vietnam, Rain man) and written by Chris Columbus, eminence of family and adventure cinema responsible for the scripts of classics such as Gremlins, The goonies and Adventures in the big city among many others, and later the director of the first two installments of Harry Potter.
+And if that were not enough, the film has the magic touch of King Midas of Hollywood, Steven Spielberg, who is listed as executive producer alongside his faithful Frank Marshall and Kathleen Kennedy.
 In other words, the perfect recipe for success.
 Or not?

 The secret of the pyramid is a history of origins that follows a Teen Sherlock investigating mystery at London boarding school, along with his best friend, John Watson (Alan Cox).
 The film adds a romantic component with the presence of Elizabeth (Sophie Ward), the daughter of Sherlock’s mentor, with whom he is deeply in love.
 But here the most important thing is the case that occupies them, a wave of strange and ghoulish murders that spread panic in London and lead the budding detective and his friends to get involved in a dark plot of nightmarish hallucinations, apparent suicides, evil cults and, as the title reveals spoiler in Spanish, an Egyptian pyramid hidden under the surface of London.